Porcupine Tree: Reunion, Closure/Continuation and future (2021–present)

 On 27 October 2021, Porcupine Tree, Wilson, and Harrison all shared a teaser video and mailing list link across their social media accounts, along with a stylised "P/T C/C" image.
 On 1 November the band announced their eleventh album, Closure/Continuation, to be released in June 2022 on Music For Nations, along with their first single in over 12 years, "Harridan".
 The lineup of the band now features just Wilson, Harrison, and Barbieri, with guitarist Randy McStine and bassist Nathan Navarro being added to the touring lineup.
 The album was recorded over 11 years in complete secrecy.
-Wilson explained Edwin's absence with the two losing contact when the project went on hiatus and stylistic differences, though Barbieri was adamant to say "I don't want any of this to negatively impact Colin or imply this was somehow his fault."
+Wilson explained Edwin's absence with the two losing contact when the project went on hiatus, and stylistic differences.
+Barbieri said "It wasn't anything against Colin Edwin.
+Porcupine Tree just became something different along the way."
 Closure/Continuation was released on 24 June 2022.

 In a March 2022 interview with The Guardian, Wilson addressed the band's future, stating that he was unsure whether this would be the final project by the band or if the reunion would continue past the album.
 He then stated it was most likely their last album, as he hoped to end the band on a strong note.
 In a late June 2022 interview with Under the Radar, however, Wilson expressed his interest in making another Porcupine Tree record that would be more keyboard dominant.

 The band began the first leg of the Closure/Continuation tour in September 2022, with shows in the United States, Canada, Mexico and Chile.
 The tour's second leg, starting in October 2022 and carrying through until November 2022, was composed of select cities in Europe and a single performance in the UK at London's Wembley Arena.
 Wilson later noted that the band's few 2023 live performances would likely be their last, though he stated that they would like to record again.
 The show at Ziggo Dome in Amsterdam on 7 November 2022 was filmed and recorded and was released on 8 December 2023 as Closure/Continuation.Live.

 In a February 2025 interview with NME, Wilson revealed that the band had continued to work on music, explaining they had enjoyed working on a few songs, and that it was probable, but not yet certain, that it could lead them into another full album.
+Barbieri echoed these statements and mentioned that the band progressed well, naming 2027 as a viable point in time for release.